tommyarmstrong/euro2024groupstage/README.md

   python combine_groups.py
   ```

-This will create an HTML file in the same directory called `combined_groups.html` which contains group stage results for the EURO 2024 tournament combined into a single table.
+This will create an HTML file in the same directory called `index.html` which contains group stage results for the EURO 2024 tournament combined into a single table.

+## Viewing the HTML

+The HTML table is available at https://tommyarmstrong.github.io/euro2024groupstage/

 ## Contributing